Assess, investigate and deal with public interest disclosures

 - take proactive steps to identify any risks of reprisal and put in place protective measures.

 All information received by a public sector entity should be assessed to determine whether it could be a PID.

 - telephone calls from members of the public

 - all correspondence received (emails, letters and faxes)

 - verbal concerns raised by employees.

-A Public Interest Disclosure Assessment Guide (PDF 238.4KB) has been designed as a step by step checklist to help entities make a decision as to whether information meets the tests to be assessed as a PID.
+The guide has been designed as a step by step checklist to help entities make a decision as to whether information meets the tests to be assessed as a PID:

 The checklist will assist the assessor to decide if the information is:

 - of public interest information